 The Romanian Young Academy (RYA) follows the example of Die Junge Akademie (German Young Academy) hosted by the Berlin Brandenburg Academy of Sciences and Humanities (BBAW).
 The RYA will be hosted by the University of Bucharest and funded by Stiftung Mercator for its first 3 years – 2020-2022.
 Additional funding and support has been granted by the Humboldt Foundation: 1) through the financing of a Humboldt Kolleg – an international conference that will officially launch the RYA in November 2020 (postponed from March 2020 due to the COVID-19 contingency); 2) through a Humboldt Alumni Award granted to the RYA director for the support activities of the scholarly network supporting the RYA (that is, the international advisory board, the steering committee, the board of reviewers).
 The RYA director has already started applying for further funding in order to continue the programme after 2022 and also ensure a higher amount of funding for each member – for instance, through the Marie Curie COFUND scheme of the European Commission.

 RYA is independent with regard to the content of its academic and civic activities and organises itself under the higher responsibility of its international advisory board.
 RYA is founded and organised for the academic and civic empowerment of the early career researchers who become its members and for a constant transfer of knowledge from academia to society.
 The RYA members will be selected through international double peer review and no supervision will be imposed on their independent frontier research and civic engagement.
 The RYA will be free to choose its modes and places of work and will encourage both individual and collaborative activities.
-Once selected, the members will constitute their general assembly and elect their two co-chairs.
+Once selected, the members will constitute their general assembly and elect their two co-chairs, who will change every year.

 The two co-chairs will be yearly elected by the general assembly by simple majority of those present (physically or online if the assembly is an online or a hybrid one) provided that at least half of the RYA members participate in the vote.
 The co-chairs together with the RYA director will preside over the annual meetings of the general assembly, will supervise the initiatives and actions that are necessary for the achievement of the RYA objectives, will set the time and venue for the annual meetings of the general assembly, and will prepare the agenda of these meetings.